Fine-tune with the API or CLI

 {"role": "user", "content": "User input 2"},

-{"role": "assistant", "content": "<think>\nExpected thinking content 2\n</think>\n\nExpected output 2"} -- Thinking content can only be included in the last assistant output.
+{"role": "assistant", "content": "<think>\nDesired thinking content 2\n</think>\n\nDesired output 2"} --Include thinking content only in the final assistant output.

 ]}

-{"role": "assistant", "content": "Expected model output 2"} -- Instructs the model not to enable thinking mode.
+{"role": "assistant", "content": "Desired model output 2"} --Instructs the model not to enable thinking.

-{"role": "assistant", "content": "<think>\nExpected thinking content 2\n</think>\n\nExpected output 2", "loss_weight": 1.0}
+{"role": "assistant", "content": "<think>\nDesired thinking content 2\n</think>\n\nDesired output 2", "loss_weight": 1.0}

-SFT visual understanding (Qwen-VL)
+SFT for visual understanding

-To pass a system message, the corresponding content must be in the array format [{"text":"..."}], and not the string format "content":"string".
+If you pass a system message, its content must use the array format [{"text":"..."}].
+The string format "content":"string" is not supported.

 {"messages": [